Cathedral City Cheddar

 Cathedral City is a brand of Cheddar cheese which is manufactured by Saputo Dairy UK in Cornwall in the United Kingdom.
 Cathedral City's brand and logo is based on Wells Cathedral in Somerset.

 History

-Cathedral City is produced at Davidstow in Cornwall, which has neither city status nor a cathedral.
-However, the original owners of the brand, Mendip Foods, were based in the cathedral city of Wells in Somerset.
-Dairy Crest bought the brand from Mendip Foods Ltd in July 1995.
+The original owners of the brand, Mendip Foods, were based in the cathedral city of Wells in Somerset.
+Dairy Crest bought the brand from Mendip Foods Ltd in July 1995, moving production to Davidstow in Cornwall, which has neither city status nor a cathedral.

 In 2019, Saputo bought Dairy Crest.